 - 1 teaspoon kosher salt

 - 3 1/4 cups all-purpose flour (plus or minus a couple of tablespoons) – 420 grams, plus more (about 30 grams) for rolling out

 - melted butter – to add after cooking, optional

 - Activate the yeast.
 In a large standing mixer (or you can make this by hand too), combine the yeast, sugar, and warm water.
 Stir with a spatula and wait for the mixture to get bubbly.

-Add the yogurt, olive oil, and salt, and stir again.
+- Add the yogurt, olive oil, and salt, and stir again.
 Then attach dough hook, and start adding flour.
 Start with two cups of flour, and then mix.
-Continuing adding more flour, a little at a time, until you get the right consitency.
+Continuing adding more flour, a little at a time, until you get the right consistency.
 The dough should start pulling away from the sides of the mixer, and it should be just slightly sticky.